Apurva-official/Task1_Avtaar_Training_Program/README.md

 #### 3. Install some important packages using following commands.

-> npm i express request body-parser ejs
+> npm i express request body-parser ejs uuid

  Make sure you are connected to Internet while installing.